 Many skeptics and “do nothing non-dreamers” must have thought these two brothers from Ohio were crazy!
 Regardless of the possibilities of failure and criticism, Wilbur and Orville took a risk, and the rest is history.
 Their invention literally changed the world.
 This makes me think of a quote by the late great Steve Jobs.
 Steve Jobs said, “The ones who are crazy enough to think they can change the world, are the ones who do.”

 Famous Risk Takers Throughout History

-Think about some of the great people throughout history that changed the world.
-I wonder how different life would be if they hadn’t taken a chance.
-We wouldn’t have the telephone without Alexander Graham Bell’s willingness to risk facing ridicule and failure.
-Consider the technology breakthroughs within the last 35 years, coming from people like Bill Gates and Steve Jobs.
-Computers and smart phones wouldn’t exist if Bill Gates and Steve Jobs had not taken a risk.
+I often reflect on some of the great people throughout history that have made contributions to the world.
+When I do I can’t help but wonder how different life would be if they hadn’t taken a chance.
+Without Alexander Graham Bell’s willingness to risk facing ridicule and failure, would we have ever had the telephone?

-How many life changing ideas and inventions have yet to be developed because someone in the world is afraid to take a risk?
+How many potentially life changing ideas and inventions have yet to materialize because someone is afraid to take a risk.
 Anything that has ever changed anyone’s life for the better and made a difference in the world started out as a dream.
-Even the greatest of dreams will remain only a dream unless we are willing to step out and take a risk.
+Even the greatest dreams will only remain a dream unless we are willing to step out and take a risk.
 The author Dennis Waitley once said, “Life is inherently risky.
 There is only one big risk you should avoid at all costs, and that is the risk of doing nothing.”

 Thanks for reading!